 The date of the purchase of the property by the original owner will be considered for calculating capital gains on an inherited property.

-TDS on Sale of Property by NRI in India
+TDS for NRI Property Sale in India

 NRI TDS rate on sale of property owned by NRIs is 20% as long-term capital gain tax.
 For properties sold before 2 years, the TDS rate will be as per income tax slab rate of NRI seller.